Women's suffrage in New Zealand: Further advances in women's rights

-In 1893, Elizabeth Yates became the first woman in the British Empire to become mayor, though she held the post in Onehunga, a city now part of Auckland, for only about a year.
+In 1893 Elizabeth Yates became the first woman in the British Empire to be elected mayor: after her husband resigned from the Onehunga mayoralty Yates stood for the position and won by just 13 votes.
+She was inaugurated on 16 January 1894 but lost the subsequent 1894 election by a strong margin.
 In 1926, Margaret Magill, an openly lesbian teacher and school administrator was elected to serve on the executive board of the New Zealand Educational Institute (NZEI).
 She became president of the organisation in 1933, her election to that post marking the first time it had been held by a woman.